 Step 2.
 Now, install it on your Windows 11/10 PC.

 Step 3.
 Then, open the installation folder of Classic Shell and double-click on Start Menu Settings to open the Classic Shell settings.

-There is a dedicated Windows 7 Start Menu Style; select and click the
+There is a dedicated Windows 7 Start Menu Style; select and click the OK button to apply.

 Step 5.
 After completing the above steps, you should have Windows 7 Style Start Menu on your Windows 10/11 PC.

 You can download the Classic Shell from here.